Jiang-Li/blog_backup/content/about.md

 date: "2018-02-06"
 ---

-I am a data modeling analyst using R/Python/SAS, a Ph.D. in physics, an enthusiastic volunteer teaching math, and a proud dad of three amazing kids.
+I am a R&D analyst using R/Python/SAS, a Ph.D. in physics, an enthusiastic volunteer teaching math, and a proud dad of three amazing kids.

 -   Email: jiangliemail at gmail dot com